ioggstream/draft-polli-retry-scope/draft-polli-retry-scope.md

     email: robipolli@gmail.com

 normative:
-  UNIX:
-    title: The Single UNIX Specification, Version 2 - 6 Vol Set for UNIX 98
-    author:
-      name: The Open Group
-      ins: The Open Group
-    date: 1997-02

 informative:
-  RFC2818:
-  RFC5788:
-  RFC6962:
-  RFC7396:

 --- abstract

 This document defines
-the Retry-Scope header field for HTTP thus allowing a server returning a Retry-After header field to communicate the scope for that header field.
+the Retry-Scope header field for HTTP thus allowing a server to communicate the scope of the returned Retry-After header field.

 --- note_Note_to_Readers